sst/guide/_chapters/creating-a-ci-cd-pipeline-for-serverless.md

   - Built
   - And deployed to prod

 Our workflow is fairly simple.
-But as your team grows, you'll need to add additionally dev and staging environments.
+But as your team grows, you'll need to add additional dev and staging environments.

 ### CI/CD for Serverless

 There are many common CI/CD services, like [Travis CI](https://travis-ci.org){:target="_blank"} or [CircleCI](https://circleci.com){:target="_blank"}.
 These usually require you to manually configure the above pipeline.
 It involves a fair bit of scripts and configuration.

 To fix this we created a service called [**Seed**](https://seed.run){:target="_blank"}.
 It requires no scripts and is built specifically for serverless.
 It also allows you to monitor and debug your serverless app.
-This is something we'll be doing later in the guide.

 We should mention that you don't have to use Seed.
 And this section is completely optional.